 These are various pets that we’ve had.
 We’ve written this as a guide to help determine what type of pet is right for your family:

 Fish and Reptiles

-FISH We did have goldfish for a while, but our kids eventually became bored with them.
+We did have goldfish for a while, but our kids eventually became bored with them.
 Kids can feed fish with supervision, but cleaning the bowl or tank takes adult involvement until the kids reach the ten or above.
-Most fish do not qualify as a very exciting pets for kids choice.
+Most fish do not qualify as very exciting pets for kids.

 When our youngest daughter got married a couple of years ago, we decided to sell off our breeding family of turtles to simplify our lives.
 It was definitely a sad day and the end of an era.